 - 16.5.2 The insurer's ALM policy should recognise the interdependence between all of the insurer's assets and liabilities and take into account the correlation of risk between different asset classes as well as the correlations between different products and business lines, recognising that correlations may not be linear.
 The ALM policy should also take into account any off-balance sheet exposures that the insurer may have and the contingency that risks transferred may revert to the insurer. - 16.5.3 Different strategies may be appropriate for different categories of assets and liabilities.
 One possible approach to ALM is to identify separate homogeneous segments of liabilities and obtain investments for each segment that would be appropriate if each liability segment was a standalone business.
 Another possible approach is to manage the insurer's assets and liabilities together as a whole.
 The latter approach may provide greater opportunities for profit and management of risk than the former.
-If ALM is practised for each business segment separately, this is likely to mean that the insurer may not benefit as much from the benefits of scale, hedging, diversification and reinsurance. - 16.5.4 However, for some types of insurance business it may not be appropriate to manage risks by combining liability segments.
-It may be necessary for the insurer to devise separate and self-contained ALM policies for particular portfolios of assets that are ring-fenced or otherwise not freely available to cover obligations in other parts of the insurer.

-- Assets and liabilities may be ring-fenced to protect policyholders.
+If ALM is practised for each business segment separately, this is likely to mean that the insurer may not benefit as much from the benefits of scale, hedging, diversification and reinsurance.

+- 16.5.4 However, for some types of insurance business it may not be appropriate to manage risks by combining liability segments.
+It may be necessary for the insurer to devise separate and self-contained ALM policies for particular portfolios of assets that are ring-fenced or otherwise not freely available to cover obligations in other parts of the insurer. - 16.5.5 Assets and liabilities may be ring-fenced to protect policyholders.
 For example, non-life insurance business is normally ring-fenced from life insurance business, and likewise, participating business is separated from non-participating.
 Supervisory requirements or the insurer's ERM framework may require some liabilities to be closely matched with the supporting assets.
 For example, equity-linked or indexed-linked benefits may be closely matched with corresponding assets, and annuities' cash outflows may be closely matched with cash inflows from fixed income instruments. - 16.5.6 Some liabilities may have particularly long durations, such as certain types of liability insurance and whole-life policies and annuities.
 In these cases, assets with sufficiently long duration may not be available to match the liabilities, introducing a significant reinvestment risk, such that the present value of future net liability cash flows is particularly sensitive to changes in interest rates.
 There may also be gaps in the asset durations available.
 An ALM policy should address the risks arising from duration or other mismatches (for example, by holding adequate capital or having appropriate risk mitigation in place).
 The ERM framework should reflect the insurer's capacity to bear ALM risk, according to the insurer's risk appetite and risk limits structure.

-- 16.5.7 The group-wide ALM policy should take into account any legal restrictions that may apply to the treatment of assets and liabilities within the jurisdictions in which the group operates. - 16.6 The supervisor requires the insurer's ERM framework to include an explicit investment policy that: - addresses investment risk according to the insurer's risk appetite and risk limits structure; - specifies the nature, role and extent of the insurer's investment activities and how the insurer complies with regulatory investment requirements; and - establishes explicit risk management procedures with regard to more complex and less transparent classes of asset and investments in markets or instruments that are subject to less governance or regulation; and - as necessary, includes a counterparty risk appetite statement. - 16.6.1 An investment policy may set out the insurer's strategy for optimising investment returns and specify asset allocation strategies and authorities for investment activities and how these are related to the ALM policy. - 16.6.2 The investment policy should address the safe-keeping of assets including custodial arrangements and the conditions under which investments may be pledged or lent. - 16.6.3 Credit risk should be considered in the investment policy. - 16.6.4 The investment policy should consider excessive asset concentration based on certain characteristics, including:
+16.5.7 The group-wide ALM policy should take into account any legal restrictions that may apply to the treatment of assets and liabilities within the jurisdictions in which the group operates.

+16.6 The supervisor requires the insurer's ERM framework to include an explicit investment policy that:

+- addresses investment risk according to the insurer's risk appetite and risk limits structure; - specifies the nature, role and extent of the insurer's investment activities and how the insurer complies with regulatory investment requirements; and - establishes explicit risk management procedures with regard to more complex and less transparent classes of asset and investments in markets or instruments that are subject to less governance or regulation; and - as necessary, specifies the insurer's counterparty risk appetite.